nnehome/nnehome.github.io/_sources/home/home.rst.txt

 .. _top:

-This website provides a guide and code of the neural net estimator (NNE) (`paper`_).
+This website provides a guide for and the code of the neural net estimator (NNE) (`paper`_).
 NNE exploits machine learning techniques to estimate existing econometric models.
-It can achieve good estimation accuracy at light computational costs, and thus provides an alternative to simulated maximum likelihood or simulated method of moments.
+It is a simulation-based estimator and provides an alternative to simulated maximum likelihood or simulated method of moments.
+It offers sizable computational and accuracy gains in suitable applications.

 Below, we describe an `overview`_ of NNE, its `step-by-step procedure`_, and the `applicability`_ to marketing/economics problems.

-We also provide Matlab code for two applications of NNE.
+We also provide Matlab code for two applications of NNE: a consumer search model and an AR1 model.
+The AR1 application is a good example to illustrate the concept of NNE.
+The consumer search application shows the computational and accuracy advantages of NNE.
+You can find the code at this `GitHub <https://github.com/nnehome/nne-matlab>`_ repository.
+Please also find the code documentation at the :ref:`consumer search <code_1>` page and the :ref:`AR1 model <code_2>` page.
 You're welcome to modify the code to estimate other econometric models.
-You can find the code at this `GitHub <https://github.com/nnehome/nne-matlab>`_ repository.
-Please also find the documentation for the code at the :ref:`consumer search <code_1>` page and the :ref:`AR1 model <code_2>` page.

 |